Wondering what happens when Gabapentin and alcohol are combined?

 When magnified, these side effects create a generally unsafe situation, especially if the person is engaging in any activity that involves vehicles or exercise.
 This safety hazard extends both to the person mixing the drugs and to individuals in the vicinity.

-Treatment For Gabapentin Alcohol Abuse
+Treatment For Alcohol and Gabapentin Abuse

 There is an additional reason, besides intentional abuse, that alcohol is heavily associated with Gabapentin.
 Some researchers have discovered that Gabapentin may be an alternative option to benzodiazepines for assisting with alcohol withdrawal.
 Because the drug potentiates alcohol, it can allow alcoholics to drink less alcohol while feeling roughly the same effects, helping to detoxify the alcohol from their system.